tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 q^2 = |\langle \underline{y}, \underline{x}^* \rangle|^2
 $$

-Lets assume that $\underline{x}$ is a constant modulus signal.
+Lets assume that $\underline{x}$ is a unit modulus signal.
 This is common for many radar and communications bursts.
 The phase of each element in vector $\underline{x}$ can be random and independent because we assume that our received signal is at baseband.

 ## Distribution of $q^2$ when no signal present ($\mathcal{H}_0$ case)